rossgk2/continuum_mechanics_presentation/README.md

 * stress
 * hyperelasticity

-This presentation also includes a length appendix, which covers:
+This presentation also includes a lengthy appendix which covers:
 * (p, q) tensors
 * additional kinematics
 * small strain tensor